ose20/tapl_type_checker/README.md

 There are two main reasons for this.
 First, the [officially distributed programs](https://www.cis.upenn.edu/~bcpierce/tapl/) do not work with the current version of OCaml, and have other minor bugs.
-Secondly, I am interested in programming language theory, especially type systems, and wanted to implement and study them.
+Secondly, I am interested in programming language theory, especially type system, and wanted to implement and study them.

 ### Required Environment
 To run the interpreter, which actually evaluates the terms of the defined